 Once you have all the essentials for oil painting, you'll need to consider the techniques, skills, and knowledge required to get the most out of the medium.

-The more you use oil paints, the more you'll get used to using them. | Photo by Michael Dziedzic on Unsplash
+As you use oil paints, the you'll get used to them. | Photo by engin akyurt

-You can easily waste your oil paints by not knowing how to use them.
+You can easily waste your oil paints if you don't know how to use them.
 For one, the canvas can rot, the paint might fade, or your whole painting will crack if you've done it wrong.
+Don't panic, though.
+This can be avoided with proper preparation.

 Here's what you need to know before creating an oil painting.